Cross-Border Interbank Payment System: Participants

 CIPS participants are divided into two types: direct participants and indirect participants.
 Direct participants open an account in the CIPS, and directly send and receive messages through the CIPS, while indirect participants have indirect access to services provided by the CIPS through direct participants.

 As of June 2025, CIPS has 176 Direct Participants and 1514 Indirect Participants.
-Among Indirect Participants, 1102 participants are from Asia (including 563 from Chinese Mainland), 261 from Europe, 61 from Africa, 34 from North America, 34 from South America, and 22 from Oceania.
+Among Indirect Participants, 1102 participants are from Asia (including 563 in mainland China), 261 from Europe, 61 from Africa, 34 from North America, 34 from South America, and 22 from Oceania.

 CIPS participants are located in 121 countries and regions around the world.
 Business covers more than 4900 banking institutions in 189 countries and regions around the world.

 Ownership

 CIPS has Chinese and international shareholders.
-The People's Bank of China is the largest shareholder with 16 percent of equity; others include the NAFMII, UnionPay, and the large state-owned Chinese banks.
+Being directly linked to the Chinese Communist Party, the People's Bank of China is the largest shareholder with 16 percent of equity; others include the NAFMII, UnionPay, and the large state-owned Chinese banks.
 Foreign shareholders include HSBC, Standard Chartered, Bank of East Asia, DBS Bank, Citigroup, ANZ Banking Group, and BNP Paribas.